salman-accuknox/secret-scan-action/README.md

 This GitHub Action scans your repository for secrets using TruffleHog and uploads the results to a specified artifact API.

+## New
+Logic to dynamically determine the branch being scanned:

+### Direct Push: Scans the pushed branch (e.g., dev, prod, etc.).
+### Pull Requests: Scans only the PR source branch to check for secrets.
+The action is fully generic now and allows users to dynamically scan any branch without hardcoding dev as default.

 ## Inputs

 | Name                 | Description                                  | Required | Default  |